NeKp0T/weighted-matching/README.md

 # Max Weighted Matching

-Solves Max Weighted Matching problem, that is finds a maximum matching of maximum weight in a weighted graph.
+This project finds a maximum size matching of maximum weight in a weighted graph.
+A matching is a set of edges without common vertices, and the weight of a matching is the sum of weights of the edges.
+The algorithm finds a largest possible matching and optimizes the weight of that matching.

-The code is written in 2020 in several grueling days to get a pass for Advanced Algorithms exam.
+The code was written in 2020 to solve this problem as a replacement for an Advanced Algorithms exam.
+It uses a compact competitive programming style, with the entire implementation in a single C++ file.
+This allowed quick validation with the grading system.

-It follows a competitive programming codestyle, that is to say no codestyle at all.
-I'm not proud of it, and today I would have written it better, but at the time it did the job.
-In particular, I used one cpp file for everything in order to test using unweighted matching problem in the testing system.
+While not ideal for reuse, the code achieved its purpose at the time.
+Today I would implement it in a more modular way with better documentation.
+But I'm still proud this program powered me through a difficult exam when getting started in algorithms.

 ## Input-output format